study-partner/study-partner.github.io/index.md

 Another section of the site lists all of the ICS courses.
 Within each course, it is possible to see the grasshoppers and the senseis.
 A grasshopper can propose a study session around a topic currently being covered in their course (for example, “Write my essay on configuration management”, and a time to meet within ICSpace (i.e. 8:30-9:30pm tonight)).
 This proposal generates a notification to all of the grasshoppers and senseis, and they can respond by saying they intend to come at some point during the time period.

-There is an online calendar that shows all of the study sessions and who is attending.
+There is an online calendar that shows all of the study sessions that the user attended.

 There are two styles of use for Study Partner: